orestespap/bitcoin-blockchain-converter/README.md

 - Normalize and store transaction data into an int32 array

-- Normalize, cluster transaction inputs and outputs using the [common-input-ownership]([url](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic)) heuristic, and store transaction data into an in int32 array
+- Normalize, cluster transaction inputs and outputs using the [common-input-ownership](https://en.bitcoin.it/wiki/Common-input-ownership_heuristic) heuristic, and store transaction data into an in int32 array

 - Normalize/cluster, create Bitcoin user graph out of the clustered transaction data, and store it into an int32 array

+- Each transaction consists of its txid, input/output addresses, output values, timestamp and fee (the sum value of the inputs is stored, hence transaction fee can be calculated as follows: _sum_(inputsTotalValue) - _sum_(outputsTotalValue))

 ## Hardware requirements ##